juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 Implement a NOT trigger (NotTrigger).

 This trigger should produce its output by inverting the output of another trigger.
 The NOT trigger should take this other trigger as an argument to its constructor (why its constructor?
 Because we can't change what parameters evaluate takes in... that'd break our polymorphism).
-So, given a trigger T and a news item x , the output of the NOT trigger'sevaluate method should be equivalent to not T.evaluate(x).
+So, given a trigger T and a news item x , the output of the NOT trigger's evaluate method should be equivalent to not T.evaluate(x).

 When this is done, the NotTrigger unit tests should pass.